thiagontnx/SecurityBootcamp/recover/protect/protect.rst

    .. figure:: images/quar03.png

-   You can Launch the console or RDP to any other VMs from your assigned VMs (User##-Dev-FaceRace-DB or User##-WindowsTools) and ping **User##-Dev-FaceRace-Web** VM and observe pings failing to reach the targeted VM.
+   You can Launch the console or RDP to any other VMs from your assigned VMs (User##-Dev-FaceRace-DB or User##-WindowsTools) and ping **##-Dev-FaceRace-Web** VM and observe pings failing to reach the targeted VM.